RTEMS/rtems-docs/c-user/glossary.rst

     LIFO
         This term is an acronym for :term:`Last In First Out`.

+    Linear Temporal Logic
+        This is a logic that states properties about (possibly infinite) sequences of states.

     list
         A data structure which allows for dynamic addition and removal of entries.
 It is not statically limited to a particular size.